 Sales and marketing expenses consist primarily of salary and welfare for sales and marketing personnel, promotion and marketing expenses and other expenses in associated with sales and marketing personnel.

-Advertising expense are expensed as incurred and included in selling and marketing expenses.
-The advertising expenses were RMB2,377, RMB3,701 and RMB4,461 for the years ended December 31, 2019, 2020 and 2021, respectively.
+Advertising expense is expensed as incurred and included in selling and marketing expenses.
+The advertising expenses were RMB3,701, RMB4,461 and RMB6,771 for the years ended December 31, 2020, 2021 and 2022, respectively.